-I am a 6th year Ph.D. student at the Department of Computer Science, UNC Chapel Hill.
-I’m extremely fortunate to be advised by a number of amazing people: Don Porter (who leads the OSCAR lab at UNC), Chris Rossbach (at UT Austin and VMware Research Group), and Michael Ferdman.
+I am a final year Ph.D. student at the Department of Computer Science, UNC Chapel Hill.
+I’m extremely fortunate to be advised by a number of amazing people: Don Porter (who leads the OSCAR lab at UNC), Chris Rossbach (at UT Austin and VMware Research Group), and Michael Ferdman (at Stony Brook University).

-I followed my advisor to UNC when he moved to Chapel Hill in Fall 2016, from Stony Brook University where I spent 4 amazing years, both as an M.S., and a Ph.D. student.
-Before moving to the USA for graduate school, I lived in Bangalore, India for 9 years.
+I’ve spent the past few years splitting my time between Chapel Hill, NC; Austin, TX; and Palo Alto, CA. I followed my advisor to UNC when he moved to Chapel Hill in Fall 2016, from Stony Brook University where I spent 4 amazing years, both as an M.S., and a Ph.D. student.
+Before moving to the USA for graduate school, I lived in Bangalore, India for 9 years, where I attended a smattering of high schools, and earned a Bachelor of Engineering from BNMIT (VTU).
 Before that, I spent about 9 years in Singapore and Malaysia as a kid.
-I was born and lived in India for the first 5 years.
+I was born in India, and lived in Bangalore for the first 5 years of my life.

 I’ve got a bad case of the travel bug — I’m on a plane almost every month.
 I enjoy some amount of outdoor activity, especially in calm, less-trafficked places.
 I used to be an avid gamer, and fantasy/science-fiction reader, although I’ve done very little of either in the recent past.